Hybrid Robotic Grasping with a Soft Multimodal Gripper and a Deep Multistage Learning Scheme: Results

 \subsection{Datasets}

 Our 3D object models are based on the COCO dataset\cite{b71}.
-In this work, we use Mask R–CNN for object detection and segmentation.
-Taking an RGB image as input, our COCO pretrained Mask R–CNN model detects and segments objects above a threshold and then outputs segmentation masks and bounding boxes for all the objects in the image.
+In this work, we use Mask R-CNN for object detection and segmentation.
+Taking an RGB image as input, our COCO pre-trained Mask R-CNN model detects and segments objects above a threshold and then outputs segmentation masks and bounding boxes for all the objects in the image.

 In order to obtain 3D models for training and testing, we use both real-world data and synthetic data generated by computer simulations.
-Our real-world and simulation data each cover 13 object categories with highly-varied geometries: \textit{sports ball, apple, orange, banana, bottle, toy car, mouse, remote, cup, teddy bear, bowl, cellphone}, and \textit{clock}.
+Our real-world and simulation data each cover 11 and 13 object categories, respectively, with highly-varied geometries: \textit{sports ball, apple, orange, banana, bottle, toy car, mouse, remote, cup, teddy bear, bowl, cellphone}, and \textit{clock}.
 As shown in Fig.~\ref{fig:dataset}, each object category is divided into one or more than one subtype according to the difference in geometry.
 In order to obtain sufficient objects for training and tests, every subtype used in the simulations contains five objects with random sizes, which are obtained from the CoppeliaSim robotics simulator\cite{b68}.
 All of the objects in the simulations are split randomly into training and test sets.
 Objects in the real-world dataset are collected from life scenes.
-Our simulation datasets used for training and tests contain 155 and 160 distinct object instances, respectively.
+Our simulation datasets used for training and tests contain 155 and 150 distinct object instances, respectively.
 Our real-world dataset contains 44 distinct objects in total.
-Furthermore, all of these 3D models can be roughly classified into two grasp types according to two grasping strategies: they are more suitable for enveloping (apples, oranges, bananas, etc.) or they are more suitable for sucking (clocks, cellphones, flat bottles and bowls, etc.).
+Furthermore, all of these 3D models can be roughly classified into two grasp types according to two grasping strategies: they are more suitable for enveloping (apples, oranges, bananas, etc.) or they are more suitable for sucking (clocks, cellphones, flat bottles, and bowls, etc.).
 We employ the two types of 3D objects in both simulations and real-world experiments.